-Pursuant to NAC 641A.178, a Candidate for Internship must submit a completed Primary Supervisor Internship Proposal Form along with the Application for licensure or before the date of the In-Person Board Interview.
+Pursuant to NAC 641A.178, a Candidate for Internship must submit a completed Primary Supervisor Internship Proposal Form along with the Application for licensure before the application can be approved.
 This Form will contain the name and address of the prospective place where internship hours will be accumulated, the name and signature of the prospective Primary Supervisor and a brief description of the tentative internship and what it will entail.

 NAC 641A.178 Supervision of interns: Primary and secondary approved supervisors; limitation on number of interns; time required for supervision; approved use of conference calls.